DASPRiD/taxum/packages/docs/src/guide/core-concepts/extensions.md

----
-title: Extensions
----

 # Extensions

 Taxum allows keeping track of state within the request lifecycle through extensions.
 Extensions are typed values on the `HttpRequest` (to carry state for downstream services) and `HttpResponse` (to carry state for upstream services).

-A few of the standard layers make use of extensions to provide state to your handlers, e.g. the {@link @taxum/core!layer/client-ip | Client IP layer}.
-You can easily define your own extensions like this:
+A few of the built-in layers make use of extensions to provide state to your handlers, e.g., the  Client IP layer.
+You can define your own extensions like this:

 ```ts
 import { ExtensionKey } from "@taxum/core/http";